 The Mandel Center for the Humanities sponsors several team-taught interdisciplinary courses each year.
-For 2019-2020, our course offerings are two rigorous first-year seminars.
-These seminars bridge multiple disciplines within the humanities and examine classical texts from fresh perspectives.
+For 2020-2021, our course offerings include two rigorous first-year humanities seminars which bridge multiple disciplines within the humanities and examine classical texts from fresh perspectives.
+We will also be sponsoring a special one-time course cross-listed in English and Classics.

 For more information, visit the Admissions website.